Thread Pool Design

 return fut;

-}Callers can bind arguments and references themselves inside the lambda:
+}Callers can bind arguments and references themselves within the lambda expression:

 std::string large_data = "...";